AndyPWarren/blogger-frontend/README.md

 ## Testing

-There are two kinds of tests in the firstmate-prototype application: Unit tests and End to End tests.
+There are two kinds of tests in the blogger-prototype application: Unit tests and End to End tests.

 ### Running Unit Tests